OTDZ/SortManager/README.md

 ## **Bubble Sort**
 ### Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in the wrong order.

-#### I used a nested for loop and a temp variable to allow me to swap elements in the area.

 ```java
         for (int i = 0; i < arrayToSort.length-1; i++){
             for (int j = 0; j < arrayToSort.length-i-1; j++){